 There are 15,362,337 stock options of CubicFarms (the "Cubic Options") outstanding as of the date of this AIF.
 The Cubic Options are governed by the terms of CubicFarms' stock option plan (the "Cubic Stock Option Plan") which was approved by the Board on June 18, 2019.
 The Cubic Stock Option Plan authorizes the Board to issue stock options to directors, officers, employees and consultants of CubicFarms and its subsidiaries.
 The purpose of the Cubic Stock Option Plan is to provide an incentive to directors, officers, employees and consultants of CubicFarms, to acquire a proprietary interest in CubicFarms, to continue their participation in the affairs of CubicFarms and to increase their efforts on behalf of CubicFarms.
-The exercise price of Cubic Options granted under the Cubic Stock Option Plan will be fixed by the Board at the time of grant, provided that the exercise price (a) if the Common Shares are listed on the Exchange, will not be lower than the last closing price for the Common Shares as quoted on the Exchange prior to the date of grant, less any discount permitted by the Exchange; (b) if the Common Shares are listed on the Toronto Stock Exchange, will not be lower than the last closing price for the Common Shares as quoted on the Toronto Stock Exchange prior to the date of grant or, (c) if the Common Shares are not listed on any stock exchange, a price determined by the Board, subject to the rules or policies of any stock exchange or quotation system on which the Common Shares are listed.
+The exercise price of Cubic Options granted under the Cubic Stock Option Plan will be fixed by the Board at the time of grant, provided that the exercise price (a) if the Common Shares are listed on the Exchange, will not be lower than the last closing price for the Common Shares are listed on the Toronto Stock Exchange, will not be lower than the last closing price for the Common Shares are not listed on any stock exchange, a price determined by the Board, subject to the rules or policies of any stock exchange or quotation system on which the Common Shares are listed.